bishwaruppaul/Firefox-Modern/README.md

 ## Credits

-This repository is a fork of [Bali10050/FirefoxCSS](https://github.com/Bali10050/FirefoxCSS), with various modifications, removals, and additions.
-Some code snippets were also sourced from the [denizjcan/Firefox-Safari-15-Theme](https://github.com/denizjcan/Firefox-Safari-15-Theme) repository.
-The icons used in the theme are taken from Google Material Symbols.
+This repository is a fork of [JarnotMaciej/Essence](https://github.com/JarnotMaciej/Essence), with minimal modifications to make the navigation bar and tabs slimmer.

 ## Additional Info